Sudha Varghese: Prerna schools

 In 2005 she moved to Patna, where she established a residential school named Prerna, a Hindi word meaning inspiration.
 It was in a building described as "half public latrine and half water-buffalo shed" in Lal Kothi, on the outskirts of Danapur.
 Restoration of the facility was made possible with government funding and volunteer donations and help.
 It opened in 2006.

 It is an all-girls school designed to remove girls from farm labour to ensure they receive an education.
 Varghese also teaches about the fundamental rights guaranteed to them by the constitution.
 The Prerna Residential School for Mahadalit Girls has an enrolment of 125 girls.
 There, girls are well fed and bathe daily.

 The intention was to teach the girls basic skills, and deliver their formal education at a nearby school.
 However, the teachers rarely showed at the school, and the children learned little in the first semester.
 Because of this, she raised funds to send a dozen of the girls to a nearby private school, $200 for each student.
 For the others, she cleared some space in the residential school, and hired a few unemployed university graduates to teach the girls.

 After Nitish Kumar was elected Chief Minister of Bihar, he asked Varghese if she could replicate the success of her school.
 She stated that she would try, and he allocated resources for her to open a school named Prerna 2 at a site in Gaya that she had chosen.
 Despite construction and bureaucratic delays, the school eventually opened, and is now partially funded by Mahadalit Mission, a program operated by the Government of Bihar.

 Each of the Prerna schools is non-denominational, and includes calisthenics and art programs.
 The girls return home for public holidays, such as Dussehra, some of whom never return because their parents want to marry them before they become too old, despite legislation that outlaws such practices.
 Because of the long waiting list of girls to attend Prerna schools, the spots of the girls who do not return are filled quickly.

 In addition to the standard curriculum, Prerna also teaches arts and dance, and hired a karate teacher.
 Varghese felt that karate would give the girls "more self-confidence, and also self-protection".
 The girls of Prerna Chhatravas became so proficient that they won five gold, five silver and 14 bronze medals at a competition in Gujarat in 2011, earning a trip to the Asian Junior Karate Championships in Japan, where they won seven trophies.

 Awards

 In 2006, Varghese was the recipient of the Padma Shri, a civilian honour awarded by the Government of India.
+In 2023, she was awarded with Jamnalal Bajaj Award, Sudha has been selected for rendering social service upholding Gandhian values.